GalaxyMaster2/bs-parity/README.md

 # bs-parity
-A simple parity checking tool for Beat Saber maps
+A parity checking tool for custom Beat Saber maps

 # What it does
-This tool attempts to catch all parity issues present in the given map.
+This tool attempts to catch all parity issues present in a map.
 Unlike other tools, this tool keeps track of parity (rather than solely relying on note cut direction), leading to significantly increased accuracy.
 Due to some limitations though, there will be some cases in which it can give false-positives or false-negatives (see [Limitations](#Limitations)).

 # How to use
 Visit [the github.io page](https://galaxymaster2.github.io/bs-parity/) to access this tool, or download a copy to run locally.
 Use the file input to select the difficulty file you would like to check, and set the lowest precision used for sliders in the map in the slider precision box.
-If you don't have sliders in your chosen difficulty you can leave it empty.
-A more proper user interface is coming soon™.
+If you don't use sliders you can leave it at 1/8 or set it to zero to disable slider compensation.

 # Supports
 - Single directional notes